-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods on or after January 1, 2014 or later periods.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods after July 1, 2014 or later periods.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
 The following have not yet been adopted and are being evaluated to determine their impact on the Company.